What can teachers do?

 ❎ DON’T pass comment on people's bodies in front of students.

-❎ DON’T promote ‘No Sugar’, ‘Clean Eating’ of any diet approach that results in guilt around food.
+❎ DON’T promote ‘No Sugar’, ‘Clean Eating’ or any diet approach that results in guilt around food.

 ❎ DON’T encourage excessive exercise.
 Emphasise the importance of rest days and listening to what our body needs.